Burak-NA/Burak-NA.github.io/2025-03-14-Grades-Attendance-Program.md

 ---
-title: "Grades - Attendance Program!"
+title: "Grades-Attendance-Program"
 date: `2025-03-14`
 ---

-This is a program.
+This is a program that says whether the student pass or failed the lecture.

 ```c